You finally decided that you wanted to be a food truck owner.

-While there are still a thousand of other things you will have to figure out (such as making a business plan, your food truck concept, how to make a menu, how to be a manager, how to run a business, etc.), your first step is going on the great journey that is food truck shopping.
+While there are still a thousand of other things you will have to figure out (such as making a business plan, your food truck concept, how to make a menu, how to be a manager, how to run a business, etc.), your first step is going on the great journey that is mobile kitchen shopping.

 Therefore, we pose this question, a question you probably can’t get out of your head: How much can you expect to pay for a food truck?